enieman/tt06-verilog-template/docs/info.md

 ## How to test

-Used Makerchip for testing.
-Open src/uart_programmable_riscv_core.tlv in Makerchip IDE (makerchip.com).
+Used Makerchip IDE (makerchip.com) for initial testing of RISC-V core.
+Used Psychogenic (https://psychogenic.com) TinyTapeout 3 Demo Board and FPGA daughter board to test UART controller and UART-Programmable RISC-V core.
+Open src/rv32i_pipelined_core.tlv in Makerchip IDE (makerchip.com) to get started with simulation; may have to comment out "uart_top" module and uncomment imem and dmem macros.

 ## External hardware